avhz/RustQuant/README.md

         <img alt="Dependencies" src="https://deps.rs/repo/github/avhz/RustQuant/status.svg">
 </p>

 Rust library for quantitative finance tools.

 :dart: I want to hit a stable and legitimate `v1.0.0` by the end of 2023, so any and all feedback, suggestions, or contributions are strongly welcomed!

-Contact: rustquantcontact@gmail.com
+Contact: <rustquantcontact@gmail.com>

 **Disclaimer**: This is currently a free-time project and not a professional financial software library.
 Nothing in this library should be taken as financial advice, and I do not recommend you to use it for trading or making financial decisions.

 ## :newspaper: Latest features

++ Simple linear regression using `nalgebra`.
 + Gradient descent optimizer for functions $f: \mathbb{R}^n \rightarrow \mathbb{R}$.
 + Download time series data from [Yahoo!
 Finance](https://finance.yahoo.com/).
 + Read (write) from (to) `.csv`, `.json`, and `.parquet` files, using [Polars `DataFrames`](https://pola-rs.github.io/polars-book/).
 + Arithmetic Brownian Motion generator.
 + Gamma, exponential, and chi-squared distributions.
 + Forward start option pricer (Rubinstein 1990 formula).
 + Gap option and cash-or-nothing option pricers (currently adding more binary options).
 + Asian option pricer (closed-form solution for continuous geometric average).
 + Heston Model option pricer (uses the tanh-sinh quadrature numerical integrator).
 + Tanh-sinh (double exponential) quadrature for evaluating integrals.
   + Plus other basic numerical integrators (midpoint, trapezoid, Simpson's 3/8).
 + Characteristic functions and density functions for common distributions:
   + Gaussian, Bernoulli, Binomial, Poisson, Uniform, Chi-Squared, Gamma, and Exponential.

 # Table of Contents